xyj-3/logitech-g-hub-supported-games/G-HUB-games-list.md

 # Logitech G HUB supported games list

 This is a list of games supported by Logitech G HUB software.
-It is accurate as of G HUB version **2022.1**, released on 2022/01/12.
+It is accurate as of G HUB version **2022.2**, released on 2022/02/15.
+This is an unofficial list and I am not affiliated with Logitech.

-There are 331 games in this list.
+There are 350 games on this list.

 > 007 Legends
 > 3D Ultra Minigolf Adventures